cstrawberry/predictive-universe/docs/paper/appendices/appendix_t_electroweak_hierarchy.md

 The emergent scalar order parameter `φ` is therefore identified as a composite field that transforms as the neutral component of the SM Higgs doublet.
 The local observable `m_i`, chosen to be a `SU(2)_L`-triplet, serves as a proxy for the composite operator `H†σ_a H`, where `H` is the Higgs doublet.
 A non-zero expectation value `⟨φ⟩` thus directly corresponds to the electroweak VEV, `v`.

 In this substrate-first picture, the Higgs field is not a fundamental particle but an emergent, collective mode of the MPU network itself.
 The derivation in this appendix successfully explains the origin and scale of its VEV—the core of the hierarchy problem.
 The subsequent derivation of the full set of SM Yukawa couplings (which give rise to fermion masses) and the quartic Higgs self-coupling from this MPU substrate represents a major program for future theoretical work.
+Operationally we monitor the gauge-invariant scalar $\phi \propto \sqrt{\langle m_a m_a\rangle}$, which coincides with $H^\dagger H$ at leading order; in unitary gauge this aligns with the neutral component of the Higgs doublet.

 ### T.2.4 Derivation of Emergent Ferromagnetic Correlations from PCE